Provincial Inventory - Frequently Asked Questions

-The provincial inventory lists province-wide greenhouse gas emissions and removals for the 1990 to 2015 calendar years.
-The tables include all provincial greenhouse gas emissions included in the province’s greenhouse gas targets, as well as emissions or removals for land use change and forest management.
+The Provincial Inventory lists province-wide greenhouse gas emissions (GHG) and removals for the 1990 to 2016 calendar years.
+The inventory covers all of the emissions included in the province’s GHG targets.
+It also includes emissions from changes in land use and forest management for information purposes only.

-How is the 2015 provincial inventory format different from that of previous years?
+How is the 2016 Provincial Inventory format different from that of previous years?

-Does the 2015 provincial inventory include any change to the 2007 baseline?
+Does the 2016 Provincial Inventory include any change to the 2007 baseline?

-The 2015 provincial inventory includes updates to the 2007 baseline due to “back-casting,” a process through which any new or improved methodologies or findings are applied not only to the current year, but also to all prior years as applicable.
+The 2016 Provincial Inventory includes updates to the 2007 baseline due to “back-casting,” a process through which any new or improved methodologies or findings are applied not only to the current year, but also to all prior years as applicable.
 This ensures the comparability of data over time.
-The 2014 provincial inventory reported 2007 GHG emissions at 66.3 million carbon dioxide equivalent tonnes (Mt CO2e); in the 2015 provincial inventory, the figure has been revised to 64.7 Mt CO2e.
-The 2007 emissions may be revised again in future years to address improvements in national and international GHG inventories.
+The 2015 Provincial Inventory reported 2007 GHG emissions at 64.7 million tonnes of carbon dioxide equivalent (Mt CO2e); in the 2016 inventory, the figure has been revised to 63.6 Mt CO2e.
+The 2007 emissions may be revised again in future years to address improvements in national and international GHG inventory methods.

-What is the source for greenhouse gas estimates in the provincial inventory tables?
+What is the source for greenhouse gas estimates in the Provincial Inventory?

-Greenhouse gas estimates for most sectors are taken from the National Inventory Report 1990-2015: Greenhouse Gas Sources and Sinks in Canada, Canada’s Submission to the United Nations Framework Convention on Climate Change.
-Estimates for the mining and upstream oil and gas production sectors are calculated by the Climate Action Secretariat as explained in the methodology document.
+BC’s methodology is described in the Provincial Inventory Methodology Book (PDF).
+Greenhouse gas estimates for most sectors are taken from the National Inventory Report 1990-2016: Greenhouse Gas Sources and Sinks in Canada, Canada’s Submission to the United Nations Framework Convention on Climate Change.
+Estimates for mining, upstream oil and gas production, domestic navigation and railway sectors are calculated by the Climate Action Secretariat.

 What methods were used to calculate mining and upstream oil and gas production sector emissions?

 Mining and upstream oil and gas production sector emissions for B.C. in the National Inventory Report differed from emissions amounts from direct industry reporting under the B.C.
-Greenhouse Gas Industrial Reporting and Control Act, Emission Reporting Regulation and from a 2014 report commissioned by Environment and Climate Change Canada regarding these emission sources.
-The emissions for this line item in the provincial inventory were estimated using data from the Environment and Climate Change Canada report in combination with known natural gas production levels and mining sector emissions.
+Greenhouse Gas Industrial Reporting and Control Act, Emission Reporting Regulation and from a report commissioned by Environment and Climate Change Canada regarding these emission sources.
+The emissions for this line item in the 2016 Provincial Inventory were estimated using data from the Environment and Climate Change Canada report in combination with known natural gas production levels and mining sector emissions.
+Further detail on BC’s methodology is described in the Provincial Inventory Methodology Book (PDF).

 How does the Climate Action Secretariat work with Environment and Climate Change Canada and other federal agencies on greenhouse gas estimates?